-Queen’s University Belfast is one of the leading universities in the UK and Ireland, with a distinguished heritage and history.
-We are a community of more than 23,000 students and 3,700 staff, playing an important and special role in the life of Northern Ireland.
+One of the leading universities in the UK and Ireland, with a distinguished heritage and history.
+With an annual turnover of some £300m, over 23,000 students and 3,700 staff, Queen’s plays a unique leadership role in Northern Ireland.

-That strategy created three new Faculties led by three new Pro Vice Chancellors – including the Faculty of Arts, Humanities and Social Sciences led by Adrienne Scullion.
+That strategy created three new Faculties led by three new Pro Vice Chancellors – including the Faculty of Medicine, Health and Life Sciences led by Professor Chris Elliot.

 - Top 1 per cent of universities in the world